Lifedecoder/A3C/README.md

-# A3C
+# Simple A3C by pytorch
-Simple implementation of A3C
+Simple implementation of A3C using pytorch based on Morvanzhou's code and ikostrikov's